-In order to carry out his activity, in any legal form, the nurse has the obligation to be enrolled in the competent Register held by the Provincial Orders.
+In order to carry out his activity, in any legal form carried out, the nurse has the obligation to be registered in the competent Register held by the Provincial Orders.

-The collection #nocongliinfermieri: the fundraising to set up a solidarity fund
+The #nocongliinfermieri collection: fundraising to set up a solidarity fund

 Why #We With The Nurses #

-As we all know by now, the nurses in the COVID-19 pandemic have played and are still playing a fundamental role that has brought their level of professionalism, but above all that of humanity and closeness to the citizens before the eyes of all.
+As we all know by now, the nurses in the COVID-19 pandemic have played and are still playing a fundamental role that has brought their level of professionalism, but above all their level of humanity and closeness to the citizens before the eyes of all.

-None of them is backing away from helping and assisting people in their time of need, even at the risk of their own health and in some cases of life.
+None of them are backing away from helping and assisting people in their time of need, even at the risk of their own health and in some cases their lives.

-This is a very high number considering the almost 180,000 nurses directly involved, albeit in different forms, in the battle against this pandemic.
+These numbers are very high, considering the almost 180,000 nurses directly involved, albeit in different forms, in the battle against this pandemic.

 Fatigue, stress, social isolation

-It should also not be overlooked that, in addition to the risks to their own health, nurses are well aware of isolation.The social cause they are facing, inevitably having to detach themselves from their affections for a time that cannot be determined in advance in order not to spread the virus.
+It should also not be overlooked that, in addition to the risks to their health, nurses are well aware of the social isolation they face, inevitably having to detach themselves from their affections for a time that cannot be determined in advance in order not to spread the virus.

-And yet, for all of them, the primary and declared objective is to return to service so that they can once again give their indispensable support to the cause.
+And yet, for all of them, the primary objective isdeclared is to return to duty so that they can once again give their indispensable support to the cause.

-Support that is substantiated, as now all public opinion has been able to verify, in massacring shifts and emotional stress that involve inevitable relapses on the psychophysical sphere of the operators (from vascular diseases to those of the gastroenteric apparatus up to the burnout syndrome with extreme depressive forms that can even lead to suicide, as unfortunately happened recently).
+Support that is substantiated, as all public opinion has been able to verify, in massacring shifts and emotional stress that involve inevitable repercussions on the psychophysical sphere of the operators (from vascular diseases to those of the gastroenteric apparatus up to the burnout syndrome with extreme forms of depression that can even lead to suicide, as unfortunately happened recently).

 A situation at the limit of tolerability that is now generalized and that risks causing negative consequences also on those who need all the professionalism and attention that each health professional must guarantee: the patients.

-This is combined with all the material discomforts for those who have to leave their home to go to work away from their residence in order to respond to emergencies due to the shortage of personnel in the areas most affected by COVID-19, i.e. those who fall ill and need isolation in a place other than their family home.
+This is combined with all the material discomforts for those who have to leave their homes to go to work away from their residence in order to respond to emergencies due to the shortage of personnel in the areas most affected by the COVID-19, i.e. those who fall ill need isolation in a place other than the family home.